CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: CFLOBDDs

 \subsection{CFLOBDDs Defined, Part I: Basic Structure}

 Our formal definition of CFLOBDDs is given in two parts: \defref{MockCFLOBDD} (below) and \defref{CFLOBDD} (\sectref{StructuralRestrictions}). \defref{MockCFLOBDD} defines the basic structure of CFLOBDDs, whose various elements are depicted in \figref{walsh1}b. \defref{CFLOBDD} imposes some additional structural invariants to ensure that CFLOBDDs provide a canonical representation of Boolean functions.
 Much about CFLOBDDs can be understood just from \defref{MockCFLOBDD}, so we postpone introducing the structural invariants until we address canonicity in \sectref{Canonicalness}.
-Where necessary, we distinguish between \emph{mock-CFLOBDDs} (\defref{MockCFLOBDD}) and \emph{CFLOBDDs} (\defref{CFLOBDD}), although we typically drop the qualifier ``mock-'' when there is little danger of confusion.
+Where necessary, we distinguish between \emph{mock-CFLOBDDs} (\defref{MockCFLOBDD}) and \emph{CFLOBDDs} (\defref{CFLOBDD}), although we typically drop the qualifier ``mock-'' when there is little danger of confusion. \figref{walsh1}b illustrates \defref{MockCFLOBDD} using the CFLOBDD that represents Hadamard matrix $H_2$.

 \begin{definition}[Mock-CFLOBDD; see \figref{walsh1}b] A \emph{mock-CFLOBDD} at level $k$ is a hierarchical structure made up of some number of \emph{groupings}, of which there is one grouping at level $k$, and at least one at each level $0, 1, \ldots, k-1$.
 The grouping at level $k$ is the \emph{head} of the mock-CFLOBDD.